-In Paris, Nancy won the French soccer final on Saturday (13 May) when they beat the Nice team by one goal to nil.
+Background: In Paris, Nancy won the French soccer final on Saturday (13 May) when they beat the Nice team by one goal to nil.
 The winning goal came from French international midfielder Michel Platini in the 58th minute.

 SYNOPSIS: The first half saw Nice dominating, with several well-planned attacks leading to goal attempts which didn't quite come off.
 This goal-shot by Nice's Jouve, Number 6, very nearly put them ahead.

 Then it was forward Bjekovic, Number 9, who beat a defender to shoot for goal, but the crossbar saved it.